HaxeFoundation/try.haxe.org/README.md

 The try-haxe project is a browser-based IDE for testing Haxe code.
-It provides a quick and easy environment for playing with the Haxe language and compiles to JavaScript or Flash, instantly viewable in the browser.
+It provides a quick and easy environment for playing with the Haxe language and compiles to JavaScript, Flash or Neko, instantly viewable in the browser.
 It also allows saving and sharing of programs with the auto-generated hyperlink hash-codes.

 The official project is hosted at [try.haxe.org](http://try.haxe.org).